yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

  -  _3. Jan 2020_: vulnerability report sent
  -  _5. Jan 2020_: Response from Ledger, investigation started
  - _11. Jan 2020_: Response from Ledger acknowledging the vulnerability, working on fixes
- - _16. Jan 2020_: Interactive discussion started, refining contermeasures
+ - _16. Jan 2020_: Interactive discussion started, refining countermeasures
  -  _6. Feb 2020_: Final source code ready
  -  _2. Mar 2020_: Monero app 1.5.1 released

-Ledger reacted promptly, the cooperation was nice and I enjoyed the work with them.
-I was also awarded under bug bounty program.
+Ledger reacted promptly, the cooperation was nice and seamless, and I enjoyed the work with them.
+I was also awarded under the bug bounty program.

 -------------------------------------------------------------------------------------------------------------